-Government of India has announced Economic Relief Package in multiple tranches.
-The first tranche, announced on May 13, 2020, has 14 different measures.
-Six of these are for Micro, Small and Medium Enterprises(MSME); 2 are for Employees Provident Fund (EPF); 2 for NBFCs, Housing Finance companies and MFIs; 1 to electricity distribution companies; 1 to contractors; 1 in the real estate sector and 3 tax measures:
+The Government of India has announced Economic Relief Package in multiple tranches.
+The first tranche announced on May 13, 2020, has 14 different measures.
+Six of these are for Micro, Small, and Medium Enterprises(MSME); 2 are for Employees Provident Fund (EPF); 2 for NBFCs, Housing Finance companies, and MFIs; 1 for electricity distribution companies; 1 for contractors; 1 for the real estate sector and 3 tax measures:

 Features for MSMEs package in India

-For regular functioning MSMEs, collateral free automatic loans worth Rs 3 lakh crore will be provided.
-This is for 4 year tenure and is 100 percent guaranteed.
+For regular functioning MSMEs, collateral-free automatic loans worth Rs 3 lakh crore will be provided.
+This is for a 4-year tenure and is 100 percent guaranteed.
 This will last till October 21, 2020;

 For NPA and stressed MSMEs, Rs 20,000 crore will be infused through subordinate debt for stressed MSMEs who have equity problems.
 This liquidity line will benefit 2 lakh MSMEs.
-All NPA' or stressed MSMEs are eligible for scheme.
-Government will provide Rs 4,000 crore to CGTMSE who will provide partial guarantee to banks who will then give benefit to stressed MSMEs;
+All NPA' or stressed MSMEs are eligible for the scheme.
+The government will provide Rs 4,000 crore to CGTMSE who will provide a partial guarantee to banks who will then give benefit to stressed MSMEs;

-Definition of MSMEs changed - Definition being changed for MSMEs in their benefit, so that they can grow in size and get benefits.
-The Definitions now is applicable similarly for Manufacturing and Service Enterprises.
-Investment limit which defined MSMEs has been revised upwards.
-Additional criteria being brought in is turnover size - earlier differentiation between manufacturing and service MSMEs will be categorised similarly;
+Definition of MSMEs changed - Definition being changed for MSMEs for their benefit so that they can grow in size and get benefits.
+The Definitions now are applied similarly to Manufacturing and Service Enterprises.
+Investment limits that defined MSMEs have been revised upwards.
+Additional criteria being brought in is turnover size - earlier differentiation between manufacturing and service MSMEs will be categorized similarly;

 Global tenders in government procurement will be disallowed for up to Rs 200 crore or less.
 This will allow MSMEs a chance to supply for these big projects.
 Small units can be part of government purchases